-August 17, 2016 (E-83) POLITICAL PARTY ENDORSEMENTS: Last day for a State Chair of a qualified political party to submit to the county elections official a list of all candidates for voter-nominated office who will appear on any ballot in the county in question, and who have been endorsed by the party.
-The county elections official shall print any such list that is timely received in the official sample ballot. § 13302(b)
+POLITICAL PARTY ENDORSEMENTS: Last day for a State Chair of a qualified political party to submit to the county elections official a list of all candidates for voter-nominated office who will appear on any ballot in the county in question, and who have been endorsed by the party.
+The county elections official shall print any such list that is timely received in the official Voter Information Guide. § 13302(b)